Marketing Management

 Programme Profile

-Aligned with the mission of the School, the BBA Marketing Management programme aims to provide students with advanced marketing content to develop a comprehensive understanding of the core marketing principles needed by successful business leaders.
-It also aims to equip them with the necessary skills and personal capabilities that will enable them to pursue successful careers in marketing in societies driven by sustainability and technological change or to prepare for postgraduate studies and research in the field of marketing.
+Aligned with the Business School’s mission, it aims to provide students with advanced marketing content to develop a comprehensive understanding of the core marketing principles needed by successful business leaders to enable them to pursue successful careers in marketing in societies driven by sustainability and technological change.
+It aims to promote innovation, ethical decision-making, and the use of marketing practices that lead to sustainable growth and strengthen social well-being.

 Career Prospects